 Your curriculum planning and intent need to show evidence of tailoring content to the specific needs of your children and the wider community.

-A single resource is unlikely to have all the teaching resources that will ensure you meet your school's unique needs and your school may sometimes have specific issues or needs that fall outside the statutory RSHE and standard PSHE curriculum, or that need extra attention.
+A single resource is unlikely to have all the teaching resources that will ensure you meet your school's unique needs and your school may sometimes have specific issues or needs that need extra attention.
 We've created a library of additional, quality-checked resources to save you time.

 We also provide resources for special calendar events – e.g. Children's mental health week – and SCARF assemblies to help launch and embed each unit's theme.

 Resources that provide additional visual reminders that contribute to embedding your school values and the values of SCARF across your school, including: